Implementation Model

 Engaging students in a consistent conversation about the value of their liberal arts education ultimately needs to happen in the classroom.
 With 500 tenured faculty and 300+ instructors in CLA, providing opportunities for them to engage in the work and to think differently about their teaching has become a central focus of the Career Readiness effort in the college.
 CLA’s Core Competencies are aligned with the Student Learning Outcomes of the University of Minnesota.
 Embedding these outcomes into syllabi, assignments, and classroom discussions is critical in order for students to connect what they are learning in the classroom to their future career success.

-• Creation of the Faculty Advisory Board to guide messaging and direction
+- Creation of the Faculty Advisory Board to guide messaging and direction

-• Building out additional faculty leadership roles and recognizing participation
+- Building out additional faculty leadership roles and recognizing participation

-• Communicating upfront in the initial stages of Career Readiness with departments, and regular updates from the Dean (leveraging the Roadmap goal)
+- Communicating upfront in the initial stages of Career Readiness with departments, and regular updates from the Dean (leveraging the Roadmap goal) and leveraging the voices of involved faculty to tell their story to others

-• Building community and providing opportunities outside of departmental silos for faculty to engage around teaching and learning
+- Building community and providing opportunities outside of departmental silos for faculty to engage around teaching and learning

-• Incentivizing participation with stipends for use as professional development funds
+- Incentivizing participation with stipends for use as professional development funds

-• Inviting skeptics to join and responding to their concerns (their voices help to shape the direction of the Career Readiness Initiative)
+- Inviting skeptics to join and responding to their concerns (their voices help to shape the direction of the Career Readiness Initiative)

-To recognize faculty and departmental staff who engage deeply in advancing the goals of the Career Readiness Inititative, CLA confers annual awards.
+To recognize faculty and departmental staff who engage deeply in advancing the goals of Career Readiness, CLA confers annual awards.
 The Career Readiness Teaching Award of $2,500 recognizes an instructor who has made outstanding contributions to undergraduates’ career readiness in the College of Liberal Arts and demonstrated leadership in our Career Readiness initiative.
 CLA staff who find new ways to incorporate career readiness language and thinking into the daily work of the college, in service of helping students understand and articulate the value of their liberal arts education, are recognized with the Career Readiness Advocate Award of $1,200.

 Timeline of Our Implementation